isomerpages/mccy-iccs/_visit-singapore/Cultural Enclaves.md

 The district has a history that dates back to Singapore’s colonial era, when Sir Stamford Raffles allocated the area to the Malay, Arab and Bugis communities.
 Since then, the area has evolved into a haunt for hip travellers and connoisseurs of culture alike.

-<a href="https://www.visitsingapore.com/see-do-singapore/places-to-see/kampong-gelam/" target="_blank">Read more about Kampong Gelam at Visit Singapore's website.</a>
+<a href="https://www.visitsingapore.com/see-do-singapore/places-to-see/kampong-gelam/" target="_blank">[Read more about Kampong Gelam at Visit Singapore's website]</a>
 # Chinatown
 ![](/images/Chinatown%202.jpg)